github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-python.rst

 The data flow library contains some predefined flow sources.
 The class ``RemoteFlowSource`` (defined in module ``semmle.python.dataflow.new.RemoteFlowSources``) represents data flow from remote network inputs.
 This is useful for finding security problems in networked services.

-Also for global flow is it useful to restrict sources to instances of ``LocalSourceNode`` and the predefined sources generally do that.
+For global flow, it is also useful to restrict sources to instances of ``LocalSourceNode``.
+The predefined sources generally do that.

 Example
 ~~~~~~~